 Online Learning and Packets

 Online learning will OFFICIALLY begin on April 6, 2020, for those students who have access to technology and Internet connectivity.
 Teachers will utilize Google Classroom for Grades 3-12 and Class Dojo for Grades PreK-2.
 We strongly encouraged parents/students to use the online learning platforms that are available if you have technology and connectivity.
 They are easy to learn and directions will be provided.
-In addition, an IT Community Help Desk is available for parents and students if there are questions as is a parent’s guide to Google Classroom.
+In addition, a Help Desk will be available for parents and students if there are questions Monday through Friday from 7:30 a.m. to 4 p.m.

 These online learning platforms enhance your child’s connection to his/her teachers.
 Supplemental activities will also be available within the teacher’s Google Classroom for students who want to extend their learning.
 Online learning is the preferred method for the continuity of learning if students have Internet connectivity and access to technology.